Credit Cards Credit Card Rewards

 What cards do not charge foreign transaction fees?

-None of the best travel credit cards charge foreign transaction fees.
+Most of the best travel credit cards don't charge foreign transaction fees.
 In fact, most travel-related credit cards don’t charge foreign transaction fees.
-This could include co-branded cards from major hotel and airline companies, such as Hilton and Southwest.
-Or it could be cards from popular companies like Chase, American Express, and Citi.
+This could include co-branded cards from major hotel and airline companies, such as Hilton and Southwest or it could be cards from popular companies like Chase, American Express, and Citi.

 How do I know if my credit card charges a foreign transaction fee?